On incompleteness of bond markets with infinite number of random factors: Incompleteness

 \begin{rem} Due to relation $L^2[0,\bar{S}]=H\supseteq G=H^1[0,\bar{S}]$ we can treat the process $(\hat{P}_t)$ as taking values in the space $H$.
 The inclusion $H^\ast\subseteq G^\ast$ expresses the fact, that if we admit $H$ as a state space for the discounted bonds prices, then the investor can use smaller class of strategies and as a consequence, in this case, the market is also incomplete.
-It follows from Corollary \ref{cor do Bagchi} that Theorem 4.1. in \cite{bagchi} is false. \end{rem}

-\begin{rem} It was pointed out by one of the reviewers that the market considered in \cite{bagchi} is approximately complete but the limit passage, performed in \cite{bagchi} to get completeness, is not correct. \end{rem}
+It follows from Corollary \ref{cor do Bagchi} that Theorem 4.1 in Aihara and Bagchi (2005) is false.
+It was pointed out by one of the reviewers that the market considered in Aihara and Bagchi (2005) is approximately complete but the limit passage, performed in the proof of Th.
+4.1 to get completeness, is not correct. \end{rem}

-\subsubsection{Comments on admissibility}
+\subsection{Comments on admissibility}

 Notice that Lemma \ref{lem jednoznacznosc reprezentacji} can be reformulated in the following way.
 If for the $W$ integrable processes $\gamma,\psi$, such that the integrals $\int<\gamma_s,dW_s>_{l^2,l^2}$ and $\int<\psi_s,dW_s>_{l^2,l^2}$ are martingales, we have: